| "This business chose me," says Carolyn Moran, founder

 than high end cotton letterhead and very competitively priced with

+other laser printing papers."
 Now Living Tree is tripling its business in other markets as well.

 For years, it has sold paper to prominent companies such as Nike,